shadowhand/either-way/README.md

     ->either($handleError, $handleSuccess);
 ```

-At this point, the response can be sent or modified further.
+At this point, the response can modified and ultimately sent.

 ## License